 Choosing embossing vs debossing is a matter of preference, but keep in mind that you can customize the look even further with different finishing options to further highlight and refine the style you’re looking to convey.

-For example, dies can be customized to create a different look for the emboss or deboss, making them look several layers deep rather than one single raised or recessed layer.
-This can make your design look more like it is “sculpted” into the package.
+For example, dies can be customized to create a different look for the blind emboss or deboss, making them look several layers deep rather than one single raised or recessed layer.
+This can make your embossed graphics or embossed image look more like it is “sculpted” into the package.

-There are also other accents, varnishes and laminations that can add a touch of sophistication to your packaging design, like foil print, aqueous coating, and matte or gloss lamination.
+There are also other accents, varnishes and laminations that can add a touch of sophistication to your packaging design, such as the choice to apply foil stamping, aqueous coating, and matte or gloss lamination

 You may be wondering, if both embossing and debossing use metal plates to press the design into the material, why is embossing often more expensive?

 The fact is that embossing needs an additional metal element (known in the printing industry as a “counter”).
 This is required to actually push the die down into the material.
 The use of the counter increases the setup cost, so it may not be financially desirable to add that up-front cost to your print project if you only need a small batch of items printed.